 The Alberta Industrial Fire Protection Association (AIFPA) was formed in the fall of 1989 to promote awareness of industrial fire protection and emergency management by information sharing and joint problem solving to minimize damage, loss and injury throughout the industry in the Province of Alberta.

 The founding organizers and members of the AIFPA were Len Freeman (Dow Chemicals) and Brian Lamond (Syncrude Canada).
 Along with founding organizers Len and Brian, attending the first meeting was Arnie Quinton (Imperial Oil), Wayne Conley (Suncor Energy Inc.), Clive Rutland (Procor Limited) and Allan Wood (Agrium Inc.) which was held at the Alberta Public Safety Services Building, in Edmonton.

 Today the group meets diligently twice a year and is over 100 member companies strong with representation from Oil and Gas, Pulp and Paper, Mining, Forestry, Manufacturing, Training, Independent Emergency Responders, Equipment and Supply Companies, Consultants, Municipal Emergency Response, and Government Agencies.
-AIFPA also has members from outside the province from companies such as Spectra Energy (Fort St. John, BC), Husky Energy (Lloydminster, SK) and Consumers Cooperative Refineries (Regina, SK).
-The group also maintains affiliations with the Alberta Emergency Management Agency, Alberta Municipal Affairs: Safety Services, Alberta Fire Commissioner’s Office and the Alberta Fire Chiefs Association.
+AIFEMA also has members from outside the province from companies such as Spectra Energy (Fort St. John, BC), Husky Energy (Lloydminster, SK) and Consumers Cooperative Refineries (Regina, SK).
+The group also maintains affiliations with the Alberta Emergency Management Agency, Alberta Municipal Affairs: Safety Services, Office of the Fire Commissioner in Alberta and the Alberta Fire Chiefs Association.

 On January 1, 2016, the Association changed its’ name to the Alberta Industrial Fire and Emergency Management Association (AIFEMA).